 About

 Ani Brutus (b.
-2004) is a Haitian-Filipino interdisciplinary artist based in Jamaica, New York.
-Born in the United States, first-generation, Brutus aims to highlight the forces uniting ancestry and the diaspora.
-Between the layering of found objects and illustrations of community, Brutus cultivates the spirit of chaos and clarity at the crossroads through visual tension.
-Often integrating elements from the lwa of Haitian Vodou with the diwata of the Ilocano, Brutus strengthens portals between the material and spiritual realms.
-Her work aims to honor the spirits of belonging, resistance, and remembrance, while attempting to mend fragments of Afro-Caribbean and Luzon diasporic histories.
-Ani Brutus is an undergraduate student at CUNY Hunter College, where she advances her practice in Studio Arts.
+2004 Nassau County) is a Haitian-Filipino interdisciplinary artist based in Jamaica-Queens, New York.
+Born in the United States, first-generation, Brutus aims to highlight the spiritual forces uniting ancestry and the diaspora.
+Through the integration of layered images, mark-making and found objects, Brutus highlights the crossroads and the soul of revolution alive within the mundane.
+In dream-like ecosystems, she fosters the flames of chaos and clarity, tension and release.
+Brutus creates portals drawing inspiration from the sacred geometry of Haitian Veves and Adinkdra, often represented in iron infrastructure.
+Ani Brutus utilizes material culture to document social history within Afro-Caribbean and Luzon diasporic communities.
+Brutus is an undergraduate student at CUNY Hunter College, where she advances her practice in Studio Arts.

 “Each material and medium has spirits of their own.
 Layering, to me, expresses the realities that exist in tandem.
 Past, Present, The spiritual and material realms.”